mo-mo-666/Buffon/README.md

 ## Caution

 I expect the length *l* of needles is **the same as or smaller than** the distance *d* between lines.
-So, if *l* is larger than *d*, the estimation of π will be incorrect!
+So, if *l* is larger than *d*, the estimated value of π will be incorrect!